Tea and Tiananmen: Inside China's new censorship machine

 Baidu declined to comment, but pointed to a statement from August saying it was committed to dealing with malicious information on its platforms.

-Zhang Lijun, chairman of the online news and video portal V1 Group, said between 20-30 percent of his company’s labor costs went on content auditors - a necessary business expenditure.
+Zhang Lijun, chairman of the online news and video portal V1 Group, said between 20-30 percent of his company’s labour costs went on content auditors - a necessary business expenditure.

 “Without doubt you need to maintain close ties with the ruling Party,” Zhang said.
 “Party building, setting up Party units properly, these can ensure your news goes out smoothly and keeps your business operations safe.”